aughrimross/idle_year/README.md

 # idle_year

-this program is an exploration of how long it will take to win the solitare card game accordian.  the game has simple rules but gives rise to some interesting questions.
+This program is an exploration of how long it will take to win the solitare card game accordian.
+The game has simple rules but gives rise to some interesting questions.
 Also known as Idleyear,  the game is incredibly difficult to beat.

 The program examines how long it might take to win and what strategies will work best.